Aamir63930/Online-Voting-/README.md

 **Online Voting System in Python**

 This project is a simple yet effective online voting system built using Python.
 It allows users to cast their votes securely and ensures that each user can vote only once.
-The system can be used for small-scale elections such as school elections, club polls, or community decisions.
+The system can be used for small-scale elections such as school elections, club polls, or community decisions.1

+**Members**
+- Aamir (2401730238)
+- Devi Singh (2401730260)
+- Mankameshvar Mishra (2401730234)
+- Tushar (2401730166)

 **Key Features:**